Aliases for HIF1A Gene

 HIF1A (Hypoxia Inducible Factor 1 Alpha Subunit) is a Protein Coding gene.
-Diseases associated with HIF1A include hypoxia and retinal ischemia.
-Among its related pathways are Signaling by GPCR and Cellular Senescence.
+Diseases associated with HIF1A include Hypoxia and Retinal Ischemia.
+Among its related pathways are ERK Signaling and Thyroid hormone signaling pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is HIF3A.

 UniProtKB/Swiss-Prot for HIF1A Gene